LeetLLM

 A recursive schema works in staging, but latency spikes in production.
 What should you flatten first?

 Flatten the contract before you weaken enforcement.
-Replace deeply nested trees with smaller objects or a flat list of nodes plus parent_id references.
+Replace nested trees with smaller objects or a flat list of nodes plus parent_id references.
 That reduces grammar state, output length, and post-validation complexity while preserving the structure your application needs.

 A smaller model satisfies the schema but fills required enum fields with weak guesses.
 What should you change before loosening constraints?